matteodegobbi/vault/AI/Constraint satisfaction problems.md

 * A domain is empty -> no solution exists
 * All the domains are singleton -> we have a solution

+<mark style="background: #FFB86CA6;">If i use MAC I dont need forward checking because MAC checks a stronger form of consistency.</mark>

+"The eagle-eyed reader may have noticed something odd: backjumping occurs when ev- ery value in a domain is in conﬂict with the current assignment; but forward checking detects this event and prevents the search from ever reaching such a node!
+In fact, it can be shown that every branch pruned by backjumping is also pruned by forward checking.
+Hence, sim- ple backjumping is redundant in a forward-checking search or, indeed, in a search that uses stronger consistency checking, such as MAC—you need only do one or the other."
+Libro Artificial Intelligence, Peter Norvig
 ### Path consistency
 Stronger consistency than arc consistency, requires it on more than one constraint.
 A two-variable set {Xi, Xj} is path-consistent with respect to